microsoft/TypeScript-wiki/TypeScript's-Release-Process.md

 # How Often Does TypeScript Release?

-Releases are planned on a case-by-case basis, but in general you can expect a release **around every 3 months**.
+In general you can expect a release **around every 3 months**.
+TypeScript's release cadence is relatively regular in this respect, though there may occasionally be some variance due to holidays and other scheduling concerns.

 The breakdown across pre-release versions is typically